hackerb9/vt340test/physicalsixels.md

 device happens to consider its native resolution, then ANSI SSU can set units to be "pixels" using `Esc [ 7 Space I`.

-### Protocol Selector
+### Protocol Selector: _Pn3_

 * _Ps1_: Always zero, but see below for more on the Macro parameter.
 * _Ps2_: Background select: 1: opaque background, 2: transparent background.
-* _Pn3_: Horizontal Grid Size, given in units specified by ANSI SSU (default is decipoints, 1/720 inch).
+* _Pn3_: Horizontal Grid Size, integer value given in the units specified by ANSI SSU (default is decipoints, 1/720 inch).

+Pn3 is the important value here.

-For example, the VT340 screen's horizontal grid screen is about .012 inches.
+For example, the VT340 screen's horizontal grid is documented to be about .012 inches.
 When making WYSIWYG printouts, the VT340 specifies a horizontal grid size of _9_, as $9/720 = 0.0125"$.
 A modern terminal emulator could either use a smaller _Pn3_, or, if the display can show more than 720 dots per inch, use a different **SSU**.

+To-do: Find out why the VT340 uses _9_ instead of _10_.

 ### DECGRA